UCI-GREGoR/wgs-downstream/README.md

 #### Runtime Behaviors

-At the time of writing, this pipeline will unconditionally run somalier and ExpansionHunterDenovo.
+This pipeline contains an assortment of utilities.
+Execution via `snakemake -jN` with no other arguments will unconditionally run somalier, ExpansionHunterDenovo, and glnexus for a single combined joint call across all input gvcfs.
 I may at some point add the option to disable some of the tools in userspace, but there's no need currently.
 If you want this behavior, you can run the phony rule named after each tool (e.g. `somalier` or `expansionhunter_denovo`).
 The actual files considered by the tools are pulled from the input manifest with certain restrictions: